prom97/pochoclo/README.md

 ```
 npm run dev
 ```
-- Create a new database and config your .env file (line 11 for reference)
+- Create a new database and config your .env file (line 22 for reference)

-  - Default Database name: socialite
-  - If the .env file does not exist:
+- ⚠️If the .env file does not exist:

  ```
  cp .env.example .env